WildMosquito8/OR49_paper_data_availability/README.md

 ## Sample data

-A sample video from the experiment is provided in the directory.
-You can use this video to test the YOLOv8 model and verify its functionality.
+A sample video from the experiment with detections is provided in data -> sample_data.

 ### Running the YOLOv8 model

-1. Place the "Video_sample.mp4" file in the input directory:
-2. Run the YOLOv8 model using the provided weights:
+2. We Ran the YOLOv8 model using the provided weights:

 ```bash
 yolo track model=model/weights/best.pt source=/path/Video_sample.mp4 save_txt=true name=output conf=0.5 iou=0.5